Liquid Metal Batteries

 Liquid metal batteries, i.e. batteries in which both electrodes as well as the electrolyte are in the liquid state, are a very promising concept for economic storage.
 If abundant and cheap active materials can be used in large cells, the predicted total costs per unit stored energy are low and quite competitive.

 A battery with fully liquid active interior has a number of advantages: when densities are chosen properly, the battery is self-assembling due to stable stratification.
 Liquid-liquid interfaces possess fast kinetics, thereby allowing for rapid charging and discharging, i.e., high rate capacity.
 Structureless (liquid) electrodes are insusceptible to aging providing nearly unlimited cyclability.

 High current densities together with the large electrode areas of big cells imply a large total cell current and here electromagnetics together with fluid mechanics – i.e. magnetohydrodynamics – comes into play.
-The Lorentz force produced by the interaction of the cell current with it's own magnetic field can excite the Tayler instability (TI) as was recently demonstrated in our group by Seilmayer et al. (2012).
+The Lorentz force produced by the interaction of the cell current with it's own magnetic field can excite the Tayler instability (TI) as was demonstrated in our group by Seilmayer et al. (2012).